Comprehensive Guide on Common Medication Interactions and Vitamin Deficiencies

 - Diuretics: Especially Thiazide diuretics like Bendroflumethiazide, can deplete potassium, magnesium, and zinc.

-- Hypocalcaemia: Triggered by Antacids like Aluminum hydroxide, Cimetidine (Tagamet), and others.
+- Hypocalcaemia: Triggered by Antacids like aluminium hydroxide, Cimetidine (Tagamet), and others.

 - Hypomagnesemia: Caused by Chlorthiazide, Corticosteroids like Prednisolone, and others.